 Represented DuPont in three-week jury trial of product liability action involving Benlate fungicide.
 Plaintiff, a large Costa Rican citrus producer, claimed $42 million in damages.
 The jury found plaintiff 60% contributorily negligent and awarded substantially reduced damages, resulting in an award of a small fraction of plaintiff's claim.
-Post-trial cross-motions are pending.
+Case settled favorably after post-trial briefing.

 Millennium Labs. v.
 Ameritox (D. Md.)